mhm133/LensCommerce/README.md

 # LensCommerce
-this a ecommerce app developed by me;
+This is a ecommerce app developed by me;
+But it has not yet been completed